 - Must justify access (audit requirement)

-- Session timeout: 15 minutes
+- Session timeout: policy-defined

 Clinicians: